vansteki/dotfiles/README.md

     npm run setup
     ```

-3. Every time when you modified any dotfiles in your user home folder, just use `dotfiles` command to update your dotfiles to remote repository.
+3. Every time when you modified any dotfiles in your user home folder, just use `dotfiles save` command to update your dotfiles to remote repository.
    By default, `dotfiles` will execute in dry-run mode, you can check result before updating dotfiles.
     ```
-    dotfiles # just dry-run
+    # dry-run
+    dotfiles

-    dotfiles save # update to remote repository
+    # update to remote repository
+    dotfiles save
     ```